 Some grill thermometers are able to connect wirelessly to smart devices through Wi-Fi or Bluetooth.
 This connection is used to provide regular information directly to a phone or tablet so that the grill cook can be sitting comfortably in the house while keeping an eye on the food, instead of baking under the sun.
 The manufacturers of these wireless products typically have an app that must be downloaded to a smartphone or tablet in order to sync with the thermometer.

 This feature can also include temperature alerts that notify the user about extreme fluctuations in temperature.
 However, a wireless device requires a connection and a power source in order to function properly.
 If the batteries falter or the connection is dropped, the thermometer will be unable to transmit the temperature reading.

 A dial grill thermometer won’t need a source of power, but if the thermometer has a digital display, or if it’s capable of instant readings, wireless connectivity, or laser readings, then batteries and battery life are an important factor to consider.
 Most grill thermometers use AAA or AA batteries, which are easy enough to replace.
 However, when the thermometer isn’t being used, the batteries should be removed to conserve the stored energy.

 Some grill thermometers have rechargeable lithium batteries, which means you won’t need to take a trip to the store for disposable batteries.
 However, the grill thermometer should be charged after every use so that it’s always ready for the next meal.

+Now that you know more about grill thermometers, there may be new questions popping up.
 This section is devoted to answering some of the most commonly asked questions about the basics of grill thermometers.
-Read below to clear up any misunderstandings about this helpful product.
+Read below to find out more about this helpful product.

 Q. Where should I put my grill thermometer?